guregu/mogi/README.md

 mogi is a fancy SQL mocking/stubbing library for Go.
 It uses the [vitess](https://github.com/youtube/vitess) SQL parser for maximum happiness.

-It's not finished yet.
-Subqueries and complex queries (like ON DUPLICATED AT) won't work.
-Stay tuned!

 **Note**: because vitess is a MySQL-flavored parser, other kinds of (non-)standard SQL may break mogi.
+Mogi isn't finished yet.
+You can't yet filter stubs based on subqueries and complex bits like ON DUPLICATED AT.

 ### Usage